 When the sauce is done—it should be well reduced and darkened—skim the excess fat from the surface.
 Depending on the duck, there may be quite a lot of excess fat.
 Some recipes call for you to make the sauce ahead and cool it, to allow you to remove the fat, but I find this is unnecessary and, in any event, you do want some fat in the sauce to add flavor and help it coat the pasta.

-NOTES: Try to find a smallish duck for making this sauce.
-Most recipes call for a duck of around 1 kilo (about 2 pounds) but it may be hard to find a duck that small.
-Most ducks in the US are four pounds and up.
-Also, try to find a fairly lean duck, like a Muscovy.
+Try to find a smallish duck for making the ragù.
+Most recipes call for a duck of around 1 kilo (about 2 pounds) but it may be hard to find a duck that small here in US, where most ducks are four pounds and up.
+Also, try to find a fairly lean specimen like a Muscovy.
 Ducks, like the ones used for making Peking duck, can be excessively fatty.

 Using the rest of the duck: Ducks are not cheap, but you can use just about every bit of them one way or another.
 As mentioned above, the back (trimmed of its skin), neck and giblets make a very fine duck stock, which can be used like any other stock for risotti or soups, or to add flavor to a stew.